Grislow/KnowledgeBase/resources/glossary.md

 Assigning a specific value to a variable.

 ## Asynchronous Programming
-Running a process seperate from the main thread, outside of the general flow of the application.
+Running a process separate from the main thread, outside of the general flow of the application.

 ## Authentication
-Comfirming a users identity.
+Confirming a users identity.
 Can be thought of as a contract between the server and the user agent.

 <u>Concepts</u>:
 * __Multi-factor Authentication__ - using a combination of factors and/or methodologies to authenticate a user.
 For example through a login/password and a secret phrase or phone number.